kleinee/jns/additional_kernels/julia_on_raspberry_pi.md

+# Note on Julia 0.5.1
+According to https://github.com/JuliaLang/julia/issues/20936 the current version 0.5.1 does not run on the Raspberry Pi.
+Hence I stick with version 0.5.0 for the time being.

 # Installing Julia 0.5.0 and IJulia
 The latest ```julia 0.6.0``` nightly builds do run on the Pi. ```IJulia``` can be installed on top but the kernel crashes.
 What currently works is ```Julia 0.5.0 + IJulia```.  https://juliaberry.github.io explains the installation.